The Four Positions

 Historical roots

-The Trinitarian position was formally defined at the Council of Nicaea in 325 CE, which declared the Son to be "of one substance" (homoousios) with the Father, and the Council of Constantinople in 381 CE, which extended this to the Holy Spirit.
-However, the 56 years between these councils were far from settled.
-Anti-Nicene positions dominated for most of this period: the Nicene term homoousios was repeatedly rejected, banned, or replaced at councils including Antioch (341), Sirmium (351, 357, 358), Arles (353), Milan (355), and the twin councils of Ariminum and Seleucia (359).
-At the high point of anti-Nicene dominance in 357, the "Blasphemy of Sirmium" explicitly banned the term homoousios and declared the Father "greater" than the Son.
-The largest council of the period — Ariminum (359), with 400 bishops — was coerced into repudiating the Nicene Creed.
-Jerome wrote that "the whole world groaned and was astonished to find itself Arian."
-The Nicene position only became dominant after 378, when Emperor Theodosius I made it imperial policy.
-Trinitarians argue that the intervening councils were driven by imperial politics (especially Constantius II) and Arian manipulation, and that Constantinople 381 represented the church's genuine theological maturation, not merely a political settlement.
+The substantive declaration of the Council of Nicaea in 325 AD was that the Son was "of one substance" (homoousios) with the Father.
+The Council of Constantinople in 381 AD officially extended personhood to the Holy Spirit.
+The 56 years between these councils were far from settled.
+Interestingly, Anti-Nicene positions dominated for much of this period, with the Nicene term homoousios repeatedly rejected, banned, or replaced at councils including Antioch (341), Sirmium (351, 357, 358), Arles (353), Milan (355), and the twin councils of Ariminum and Seleucia (359).
+At the high point of anti-Nicene dominance in 357, the "Blasphemy of Sirmium" explicitly banned the term homoousios and declared the Father greater than the Son.
+However, the Nicene position became dominant after 378, when Emperor Theodosius I made it imperial policy — threatening punishment and the removal of church status for dissenters, whom his edict branded "foolish madmen" and "heretics," even though non-Nicene Christians were still abundantly numerous, perhaps even a majority, across the Roman Empire — and commissioned the Council of Constantinople in 381 to ratify it.
+Trinitarians argue that the intervening councils were driven by imperial politics (especially Constantius II) and Arian manipulation, and that Constantinople 381 represented the church's genuine theological maturation, rather than a political settlement.
 The Nicene Creed remains the foundational statement for Catholic, Orthodox, and most Protestant churches.
 See The 4th-Century Councils for the full story.

-It is also important to note that the arguments used to defend the Trinity have changed significantly over time.
-The pre-Nicene Fathers (Justin Martyr, Tertullian, Origen) used Platonist metaphors and maintained an explicitly subordinationist Trinity — closer to what this site calls Logos Theology than to modern Trinitarianism.
+The arguments used to articulate and defend the Trinity have developed over time.
+The pre-Nicene Logos theologians (Justin Martyr, Tertullian, Origen) used Platonist metaphors and maintained a subordinationist framework — arguably closer to what this site calls Logos Theology than to later Trinitarianism, since they all maintain that the Father is greater than the Son.
 Augustine (5th century) introduced psychological analogies — memory, understanding, and will as an image of the three persons.
 Richard of St. Victor (12th century) developed the "God is love, therefore Trinity" argument that remains popular today.
 Aquinas (13th century) recast the persons as "subsistent relations" in Aristotelian metaphysics.
 In the 20th century, Moltmann and others developed "Social Trinitarianism," presenting the three persons as a model community of mutual love.
-Each generation has repackaged the doctrine in the philosophical language of its own era.
-Trinitarians see this as legitimate theological development; critics ask why a doctrine that is simply "what the Bible teaches" needs to be re-argued in a new philosophical framework every few centuries.
+Trinitarians see each of these developments as legitimate theological deepening — the same core truth expressed with increasing precision.
+Others observe that the need to re-articulate the doctrine in new philosophical frameworks across the centuries raises questions about its relationship to the biblical text.
 See How Trinitarian Arguments Have Changed.

 Key passages